-All loans outstanding have interest rates ranging from 0.00 percent to 7.00 percent.
+Mortgage and promissory notes receivable are reported at original issue less repaid principal.
+Amounts outstanding have interest rates of up to 7.00 percent depending on the terms of the note.
 Interest is recorded monthly when it is received, the results of which are not materially different than the accrual basis.
-In certain circumstances, a note recipient may be allowed to make interest-only payments for up to a 12-month period.
+In certain circumstances, a note recipient may be allowed to make interest-only payments for up to a 12-month period at the commencement of the loan.